UbuntuBudgie/experimental/center_all/README.md

 # CenterAll
-Script to be used under a schortcut key, centering all valid windows on current monitor, on current workspace.
+Script to be used under a schortcut key, centering all valid windows on current monitor (centered on the working area), on current workspace.
 The script is directly derived from Shuffler, on user request.

 ## Set up
 - Copy the script somewhere, call it `center_all.py`